A-Kasaaian/js-character-translator/README.md

 ## How to use it

-1- place below script tag to your page before </body> (It is a library for your characters.).
+1- place below script tag to your page before </body>.
+It is containing a library for your characters and their translations and a string of characters that you want to be translated on this page.
 It is a sample which translates english numbers on left hand to persian numbers on right hand. you can translate any character to any:
 ```
 <script>
    var mapObj = {